pce1991/MosaicBook/mosaic_documentation.md

 ```
 Evaluates to a vec2 with specified x and y values.
 If only one value is passed in sets both x and y to that value.

+## Global Varibales
+### Time
+Gives the current time in seconds since the program launched.

+### DeltaTime
+Gives the amount of time in seconds between the start of the last frame and the start of the current frame.

+### Keyboard
+A pointer to the keyboard device.
+Used to pass in to input functions.

+### Mouse
+A pointer to the mouse device.
+Used to pass in to input functions.